ddiblis/classification-banner/README.md

 will temporarily hide the window for 15 seconds, it will return to view after that

+# Why convert to Qt?
+While gtk3 was wonderful for what it did, gtk4 is a mess.
+It's meant as a replacement to make thing "lightweight".
+And they succeded.
+Now it's featureless.
+Not only that, but now it's being forced on us as of rhel9 as a default and will be the only option avaliable through wayland in rhel10.
+I hate that.
+It breaks everything.
+So I converted the package to using Qt while losing no functionality from gtk3.
+This WILL work as intended with wayland unlike the current implementation which breaks in many ways on gtk4.
+Issues triggered by gtk4 when the banner is not using Qt (These features have been removed entirely):
+- No ability to keep banner on top of all other programs
+- Banner behaves like it's a normal program you can alt+tab to...
+Seriously.
+- NO CLICK THROUGH which means the banner hinders any and all programs near it.

 # Installation

 <!-- ## Fedora